Vichingo455/office-downloader/README.md

 Q: Which version of Windows did Office Downloader support?

 A: Windows 8.1, Windows 10 and Windows 11, all x86 or x64

+Q: My Antivirus detected this as a malware, what can I do?

+A: Disable your antivirus and download the file again